America West Airlines: History

 As they explored destinations beyond the United States, America West filed with Department of Transportation for a Phoenix to Sydney route to connect with Ansett Airlines in Australia.
 The proposal was rejected and the Reagan Administration awarded the route to another airline.
-In 1989, America West leased four Boeing 747-200s (formerly operated by KLM) and began non-stop 747 flights between Phoenix and Honolulu, Hawaii, and non-stop between Honolulu and Nagoya, Japan.
+In 1989, America West leased four Boeing 747-200s (formerly operated by KLM) and began non-stop 747 flights between both Phoenix and Las Vegas to Honolulu, Hawaii, and non-stop between Honolulu and Nagoya, Japan.
 The 747 was the only wide-body aircraft America West used for long-haul flights.
 The airline also expanded narrow-body jet service to Mexican destinations.

 In 1990, America West moved into the new Terminal 4 at Phoenix and took delivery of several Airbus A320s originally destined for now-defunct Braniff Airways.
 Braniff had purchased the order rights from Pan Am, another troubled carrier, and the A320s were sold to America West at a steep discount.
 Annual revenue reached a billion dollars, the threshold for the Department of Transportation to categorize America West as a major airline.
 The July 1990 timetable shows 182 weekday departures from Phoenix non-stop to 46 airports and 132 departures from Las Vegas to 39 airports.
 (24 LAS departures were between midnight and 01:40.)

 The airline continued to lose money: operating expenses at Terminal 4 were far higher than in the temporary Terminal 3 concourse; the Nagoya route carried almost no passengers; tensions before the Gulf War caused fuel costs to rise.
 America West filed for bankruptcy in June 1991.

 In June 1995, W. Douglas Parker joined America West as senior vice president and chief financial officer; he would be elected chairman, president and CEO in September 2001.
 The airline was fined $2.5 million for maintenance violations in July 1998, and in August 2000 the FAA was reportedly prepared to ground the airline for these violations.